 In the enhanced sign-in experience, the term passkey will be used to encompass passkey credentials from security keys, computers, and mobile devices, promoting inclusivity.

-Microsofts careful rollout of passkey support in Entra is a calculated move.
-Following the adoption of passkeys by its subsidiaries like Microsoft 365, LinkedIn, and GitHub, this integration marks the next significant step.
-The game-changer will be the eventual introduction of passkey synchronization via Microsoft cloud accounts, enhancing user experience and backup security.
-A specific date for this cloud account synchronization has not been announced yet.
+Microsoft's careful rollout of passkey support in Entra has been a calculated, multi-phase strategy.
+Following the adoption of passkeys by its subsidiaries like Microsoft 365, LinkedIn, and GitHub, the Entra integration marked the next significant step.
+The strategy evolved from device-bound passkeys to the November 2025 introduction of synced passkeys, which enable passkey synchronization via third-party cloud services like Apple's iCloud Keychain and Google Password Manager, significantly enhancing user experience and backup security.

 Another key consideration is the compatibility of passkeys with different Windows versions.
 While Windows 11 23H2 has improved passkey capabilities, including a new passkey management UI, questions remain about older versions like Windows 10 (21H2) and their support for discoverable credentials.
-A potential strategy could be backporting to ensure broader support.
+Microsoft continues to work on broader compatibility to ensure enterprise customers with diverse device ecosystems can adopt passkey authentication.

 In May 2024, Microsoft finally released the preview update for Microsoft Entra, introducing the capability to use the Microsoft Authenticator app on Android & iOS as passkey-provider for device-bound passkeys.